SiteEditor/google-map/readme.txt

 * Responsive maps
 * Add to any page or post with drag & drop
 * Super easy to use, no coding required!
-* Apply all settings in front end editor and fully live
 * Add Multi Addresses to map
 * Support "roadmap" , "satellite" , "hybrid" and "terrain" map type
 * Custom Zoom Level